zhandao/zero-rails_openapi/README.md

   Then the JSON files will be written to the directories you set.
 (Each API a file.)

-## Usage - Use Swagger UI(very beautiful web page) to show your Documentation
+## Use Swagger UI(very beautiful web page) to show your Documentation

   Download [Swagger UI](https://github.com/swagger-api/swagger-ui) (version >= 2.3.0 support the OAS3)
   to your project,